2002 United States Senate election in Georgia

 The 2002 United States Senate election in Georgia took place on November 5, 2002.
-Incumbent Democratic U.S. Senator Max Cleland ran for re-election to a second term, but was defeated by Republican Saxby Chambliss by nearly a 7 point margin, becoming the first Republican ever to win the state’s Class 2 Senate seat.
+Incumbent Democratic U.S. Senator Max Cleland ran for re-election to a second term but was defeated by Republican Saxby Chambliss by nearly a seven-point margin, becoming the first Republican ever to win the state's Class 2 Senate seat.
+This was one of the six Democratic-held Senate seats up for election in a state that George W. Bush won in the 2000 presidential election.